craftcms/docs/docs/.artifacts/cms/4.x/config-db.md

 </div>

-The character set to use when creating tables.
+The charset to use when creating tables.

 ::: tip
 You can change the character set and collation across all existing database tables using this terminal command: